 Applications are accepted or refused on the basis of breadth of background and experience or evidence of promise in the field of social work, as well as on academic preparation.
 Applicants should be intellectually able, emotionally mature, interested in working with people, and potentially capable of assuming the heavy responsibilities which are inherent in social work.

 UConn School of Social Work uses an online self-managed application process.
 This process places the responsibility on the applicant for the collection and submission of all documents.
-You will receive frequent communication from both the UConn Graduate School and the UConn School of Social Work throughout the time as an applicant and an accepted student.
-It is important that all communication is reviewed and responded to in the appropriate manner.

 A non-refundable $75 application fee is required at the time your online application is submitted.